vinaya-class/vinaya-class.github.io/src/13-money.md

   - Someone overhears the conversation and volunteers to act as steward
   - The donor gives funds to the steward, but doesn't tell the bhikkhu

+**Given unknowingly, without consent:** One may determine ahead of time (e.g. right now), "If at any time in the future I am given money without me being aware of it, I am not consenting to it as received and accepted for my sake."

 ### Protocol for accepting funds

 Allowable: